Mark Strizic: Photography

 Strizic bought his first camera, a Diaxette and began to photograph his environment, developing a love of strong light which he found abundant under the clear skies of his adopted city.
-In 1987 his exhibition notes for The 1950s – Photographs by Mark Strizic, which launched a book illustrated with the same images, and shown at the Melbourne C.A.E. and Gryphon Gallery, Strizic discusses his motivation in taking up the camera;
+In 1987 his exhibition notes for The 1950s – Photographs by Mark Strizic, which launched a book illustrated with the same images, and shown at the Gryphon Gallery of the Melbourne College of Advanced Education, in which Strizic discusses his motivation in taking up the camera;

 These pictures reveal my response to a new environment.
 Photography at that time was far from my ambition (I was devoted to a loftier calling).
 It was to be the end of that decade before photography became my sole income.
 At that time the names of Kertesz and Brassaï (not to mention Friedlander) were unknown to me, and photography as something intriguing only became [gradually] apparent ...
 The mood of these pictures may betray a somber or nostalgic soul lost in a new country, but that is very far from my feelings at that time.
 I was exhilarated by the opulence of Australia in contrast to Europe – mesmerized by the acute light and over-joyed by my recent marriage.

 He enjoyed shooting into the sun contre-jour, and capturing low afternoon side-lighting effects for their high-contrast graphic silhouettes in black and white prints, and that became his signature style for his historically and culturally significant photographs of post-war Melbourne.
 Photography was a tool he used in his studies in physics, which in 1957 he abandoned for a career in the medium, in which he was encouraged by his father (who visited Melbourne in 1957 as guest professor at the School of Architecture Melbourne University); Zdenko Strižić had only recently exhibited his own collection of photographs, of the traditional architecture of Zagreb, and published a limited-edition book of high-quality reproductions of them, Svjetla i sjene ('Light and Shadows').